pingcap/docs-cn/dev/reference/tools/data-migration/usage-scenarios/simple-replication.md

     | store | store_gz, store_sz |
     | log   | messages |

-## Synchronization requirements
+## Replication requirements

 1. Do not merge the `user` schema.
-    1. Synchronize the `user` schema of instance 1 to the `user_north` of TiDB.
+    1. Replicate the `user` schema of instance 1 to the `user_north` of TiDB.
-    2. Synchronize the `user` schema of instance 2 to the `user_east` of TiDB.
+    2. Replicate the `user` schema of instance 2 to the `user_east` of TiDB.
-    3. Synchronize the `user` schema of instance 3 to the `user_south` of TiDB.
+    3. Replicate the `user` schema of instance 3 to the `user_south` of TiDB.
     4. Never delete the table `log`.
-2. Synchronize the upstream `store` schema to the downstream `store` schema without merging tables.
+2. Replicate the upstream `store` schema to the downstream `store` schema without merging tables.
-    1. `store_sz` exists in both instances 2 and 3, which is synchronized to `store_suzhou` and `store_shenzhen` respectively.
+    1. `store_sz` exists in both instances 2 and 3, which is replicated to `store_suzhou` and `store_shenzhen` respectively.
     2. Never delete `store`.
 3. The `log` schema needs to be filtered out.

 ## Downstream instances

-Assume that the schemas synchronized to the downstream are as follows:
+Assume that the schemas replicated to the downstream are as follows:

 | Schema | Tables|
 |:------|:------|